Burgh St Peter on the map

 Crime and Anti-Social Behaviour in Burgh St Peter

 Local crime rates sit lower than national averages.
-Shoplifting accounts for the highest share in Burgh St Peter, with 10 incidents logged in January 2026.
+Anti-social behaviour accounts for the highest share in Burgh St Peter, with 10 incidents logged in May 2026.

 Deprivation and Employment in Burgh St Peter